andreaferretti/factor-tutorial/README.md

 This requires some explanation, since functions will usually have multiple inputs and outputs, and it is not always the case that the output of `f` matches the input of `g`.
 For instance, `g` may need access to values computed by earlier functions.
 But the only thing that `g` can see is the output of `f`, so this is the whole state of the world, as far as `g` is concerned.
 Hence, to make this work, functions have to thread the global state, passing it to each other.

 There are various ways this global state can be encoded.
-The most naive would use a hashmap mapping variable names to their values.
-This turns out to be too flexible: if every function can access randomly any piece of global state, there is little control on what functions can do, little encapsulation and ultimately programs become an unstructured mess of routines mutating global variables.
+The most naive would use a hashmap that maps variable names to their values.
+This turns out to be too flexible:  if every function can access randomly any piece of global state, there is little control on what functions can do, little encapsulation, and ultimately programs become an unstructured mess of routines mutating global variables.

 It works well in practice to represent the state of the world as a stack.
 Functions can only refer to the topmost element of the stack, so that elements below it are effectively out of scope.
-If a few primitives are given to manipulate a few elements on the stack (for instance `swap`, that exchanges the two elements on top), then it becomes possible to refer to values more down the stack, but the farthest the position, the hardest it becomes to refer to it.
+If a few primitives are given to manipulate a few elements on the stack (e.g., `swap`, that exchanges the two elements on top), then it becomes possible to refer to values more down the stack, but the farthest the position, the hardest it becomes to refer to it.

 So, functions are encouraged to stay small and only refer to the top two or three elements.
 In a sense, there is no more a distinction between local and global variables, but values can be more or less local depending on their distance from the top of the stack.